-(5) Costs for corporate services at UNS Energy are allocated to its subsidiaries using the Massachusetts Formula, an industry accepted method of allocating common costs to affiliated entities.
+(5) Corporate Services, UNS Energy includes legal and audit, and Fortis' management fees.
+Costs for corporate services provided by UNS Energy are allocated to its subsidiaries using the Massachusetts Formula, an industry accepted method of allocating common costs to affiliated entities.
 UNS Gas' allocation is approximately 6% of UNS Energy's allocated costs.
-Corporate Services, UNS Energy includes legal, audit, and Fortis' management fees.
+UNS Gas' share of Fortis' management fees was \$0.5 million in 2024 and 2023.